cloudandbigdatalab/OSCAR/Docs/README.md

 The above command should have created clone openstack-ansible repo in /opt directory and changed some configuration files to suit the environment created.

 ### Deploying openstack using openstack-ansible
+Once the network configuration of the controller and compute hosts is properly done, deploying openstack using openstack-ansible is very simple.
+Follow the commands below.

 ```
+cd ../openstack-ansible/playbooks
+openstack-ansible setup-hosts.yml
+openstack-ansible haproxy-install.yml
+openstack-ansible setup-infrastructure.yml
+openstack-ansible setup-openstack.yml
 ```
+### Accessing Horizon dashboard and adding image
+If the openstack installation is successful the horizon dashboard should be available online.
+Acces the dashboard by using web browser and the url ```http://<controller Ip>```